Startling Signs You’re Going to Die From Heart Complications

 You have constant stomach pain

-You might not think that your stomach and heart are that closely connected.
+You might not think your stomach and heart are that closely connected.
 In fact, stomach pain and a loss of appetite can be signs that you are going to have a heart attack.
 During an attack, your stomach can hurt so bad that you feel sick enough to vomit.

 Next: Tired?
 It could be a sign that your heart is in jeopardy.